OpenOverlayRouter/oor/README.md

 To build LISPmob for a standard Linux, you will need:

-  * a Linux hosts with a fairly recent kernel (tested with 3.2.0)
+  * a Linux host with a fairly recent kernel (tested with 3.2.0)
   * a C compiler (tested with `gcc`)
   * GNU make
   * git, unless you use a tarball
-  * OpenSSL development headers
   * libConfuse
   * gengetopt
   * libcap v2+